YasserOs/node-hello/README.md

 These workflows together facilitate CI/CD for both the infrastructure and the application.
 The CD for the application is also managed by the Terraform workflow.

+### Terraform destroy Workflow

+This workflow handles destroying all the aws infrastructure a.

 ---
 ## New Relic Integration